XR-Studios/xr-studios.github.io/gettingStarted.md

 ofxOscReceiver receiver;
 ofxOscSender sender;

-ofxXRSLabel* label; // Store label we can operate on it even if we dont know its text
+ofxXRSLabel* label; // Store label so we can operate on it even if we dont know its text

 /**